-- 1 Follow ordinance of your governmental organization for technical standard related to electrical equipment, wiring regulations and guidance of each electric power company. - Wiring for control (hereinafter referred to as transmission line) shall be (5 cm 2 or more) apart from power source wiring so that it is not influenced by electric noise from power source wiring (Do not insert transmission line and power source wire in the same conduit). - Be sure to provide designated grounding work the to the outdoor unit.
-3 - (4) Give some allowance to wiring for electrical part box of indoor and outdoor units, because the box is sometimes removed at the time of service work. - Never connect the main power source to terminal block of transmission line.
-If (5) connected, electrical parts will burn out. - 6 Use 2-core shield cable for transmission line.
-If transmission lines of different systems are wired with the same multiplecore cable, the resultant poor transmitting and receiving will cause erroneous operations. - Only the transmission line specified should be connected to the terminal block $\widehat{(7)}$ for outdoor unit transmission

-Erroneous connection does not allow the system to operate.

-8 In the case of connecting with an upper class controller or to conduct group operation in different refrigerant systems, the control line for transmission is required between the outdoor units in different refrigerant systems.
-Connect this control line between the terminal blocks for centralized control (2-wire line with no polarity).

-(9) Group is set by operating the remote controller.
+- 1 Follow ordinance of your governmental organization for technical standard related to electrical equipment, wiring regulations and guidance of each electric power company. - 2 Wiring for control (hereinafter referred to as transmission line) shall be (5 cm or more) apart from power source wiring so that it is not influenced by electric noise from power source wiring (Do not insert transmission line and power source wire in the same conduit) - 3 Be sure to provide designated grounding work to the outdoor unit. - 4 Give some allowance to wiring for the electrical control box on the indoor and outdoor units, because these boxes are sometimes removed at the time of service work. - (5) Never connect the main power source to the terminal block of the transmission line.
+If connected, electrical parts will burn out. - (6) Use 2-core shield cable for the transmission line.
+If transmission lines of different systems are wired with the same multiplecore cable, the resultant poor transmitting and receiving will cause erroneous operations. - 7 Only the transmission line specified should be connected to the terminal block for outdoor unit transmission. - Erroneous connection does not allow the system to operate. - 8 In the case of connecting with an upper class controller or to conduct group operation in different refrigerant systems, the control line for transmission is required between the outdoor units in different refrigerant systems.
+Connect this control line between the terminal blocks for centralized control (2-wire line with no polarity). - (9) Grouping is set by operating the remote controller.